-Joy Becker uses humour and insight to provide parents, caregivers, and professionals a foundation for teaching individuals with ASD and/or other special needs about sexuality and their bodies.
+Joy Becker uses humour and insight to provide parents, caregivers, and professionals a foundation for teaching individuals with ASD and/or other diverse needs about sexuality and their bodies.
 It is geared to individuals with age-appropriate language skills and includes information about the sexual development of children, and the information they should understand at various stages of their development.
 It is designed to address the anxieties caregivers and parents may experience when they discuss sexuality with their children.
-Education can help children and young adults develop safe relationships and protect them from sexual exploitation, which is more likely to happen if children with special needs are not provided information.
+Education can help children and young adults develop safe relationships and protect them from sexual exploitation, which is more likely to happen if children with diverse needs are not provided information.

 About the Presenter

-Joy Becker is a nurse educator who draws on many years of experience in educating teenagers with special needs.
+Joy Becker is a nurse educator who draws on many years of experience in educating teenagers with diverse needs.
 She emphasizes the importance of parents as the primary sexuality educators of their children.
-In addition to speaking to numerous parent groups, she has delivered courses and workshops to students, teachers, social workers, nurses, and special needs individuals of various ages.
+In addition to speaking to numerous parent groups, she has delivered courses and workshops to students, teachers, social workers, nurses, and diverse needs individuals of various ages.
 Ms. Becker has two sons on the autism spectrum and lives in Nanaimo.

 Part 1: Introduction and Characteristics of ASD (16:16)

 Part 2: Joint Attention, Social Reciprocity, Imitation and Teaching Sexuality (16:42)